ubirch/ubirch-auth-service/docs/rest-methods.md

 To register a new user:

+    # to make the call with a ubirch token use `-H "Authorization: $TOKEN"` instead
     curl -XPOST localhost:8091/api/authService/v1/register -H "Authorization: Bearer $TOKEN"

 If the registration is successful the response is: